 The best content writers are so stealth at storytelling that they can write dozens of posts for your blog without even mentioning your brand and still manage to attract and convert prospects.
 The power of this type of prose is that it has the power to eventually turn leads into prospects, prospects into customers, and customers into repeat buyers.

-According to HubSpot, B2B marketers have actually found blogging to be more time- and cost-effective than traditional lead generation methods.
-Additionally, content writing has the chops to position your brand as an authority on a topic and grant your company credibility as the foremost leader on a subject.
+According to HubSpot, B2B marketers have actually found blogging to be a great long-term investment and more time- and cost-effective than traditional lead generation methods.
+Additionally, content writing can position your brand as an authority on a topic and grant your company credibility as the foremost leader on a subject.

 The best part about this type of content?
-It’s free for your readers, so your content writer needs to have a firm handle on SEO to make sure people are actually finding and reading your content.
+It’s free for your readers, so your content writer needs to have a firm handle on SEO to make sure people can find and read your content.

 Which Should You Use?